Just-in-time Standby Workload Cluster

 Delete/Recreate Standby Mode

 In "delete/recreate" standby mode (enabled via env var NOVA_DELETE_CLUSTER_IN_STANDBY set true), a workload cluster in standby state is completely deleted from the cloud, taking ~3-10 minutes.
 When the cluster exits standby, the cluster is recreated in the cloud, taking ~3-15 minutes, and the Nova agent objects are redeployed.
 The "delete/recreate" standby mode engenders greater cost savings than "suspend/resume", but the latencies to enter and exit standby state are significantly higher.
+Also note that "delete/recreate" standby mode is only supported on clusters comprised of simple group node configurations that can be represented by the Nova Cluster CRD NodeGroupConfig, i.e., by MaxSize, MinSize, DesiredCapacity, InstanceType, NodeGroupType, AccelType, AccelCount.
+If your clusters contain more complicated node group configurations or if they depend on your manually installing third-party software, please use "suspend/resume" standby mode.

-With the "create" option (enabled via env var NOVA_CREATE_CLUSTER_IF_NEEDED set true), a workload cluster is created via cloning an existing accessible (i.e., ready or can become ready via exiting standby) cluster to satisfy the needs of policy-based or capacity-based scheduling.
+With the "create" option (enabled via env var NOVA_CREATE_CLUSTER_IF_NEEDED set true), Nova creates a workload cluster via cloning an existing accessible (i.e., ready or can become ready via exiting standby) cluster to satisfy the needs of policy-based or capacity-based scheduling.
 The "create" option requires that "delete/recreate" standby mode be enabled, and created clusters can subsequently enter standby state.
 The number of clusters that Nova will create is limited to 10 (override via env var NOVA_MAX_CREATED_CLUSTERS).
-Cluster creation depends on the Nova deployment containing a cluster appropriate for cloning, i.e., that there is an existing accessible cluster that satisfies the scheduling policy constraints and resource capacity needs of the placement, but mismatches either the policy's specified cluster name or the placement's needed resource availability.
+Automatic cluster creation depends on the Nova deployment containing a cluster appropriate for cloning, i.e., that there is an existing accessible cluster that satisfies the scheduling policy constraints and resource capacity needs of the placement, but mismatches either the policy's specified cluster name or the placement's needed resource availability.

 Note that Nova with the "create" option enabled will not choose to create a cluster to satisfy resource availability if it detects any existing accessible candidate target clusters have cluster autoscaling enabled; instead it will choose an accessible autoscaled cluster.
 Nova's cluster autoscaling detection works for installations of Elotl Luna and of the Kubernetes Cluster Autoscaler.